Superalgos/Superalgos/README.md

 ## Instalation Notes

 **1.** You need to make a fork so that you may contribute work.
 Superalgos is a Community project and you are expected to contribute, like everyone else.
 You don't need to be a technical person to contribute.
-Fixing a typo or translating a paragraph into your native language are valuable contributions too.
+Fixing a typo in the docs or translating a paragraph into your native language are valuable contributions too.
 Superalgos has built-in features that make contributing easy.
 Help make Superalgos better and Superalgos will better serve you!
 [Free-riding is not cool](https://en.wikipedia.org/wiki/Free-rider_problem), particularly on free, open-source, Community-driven projects.

 **2.** You are better off running the git clone command as an administrator to avoid permission issues while creating the Superalgos folder and downloading the repository.
 It may work without admin powers depending on your setup, particularly if you are running the command on a folder where you've got write permissions.